saturnaliam/Binding-of-Lucia/README.md

 Hey!
 Welcome to my first The Binding of Isaac: Repentance mod!

-Currently, I have a few ideas:
+Currently, I have a few ideas, with others still in the works!

 ## New Pills
 - [x] Slow Roll!